 Medieval manuscript fragments are some of Norway’s most significant testimonies to medieval book history.
-Through analysis of a selection of the thousands of manuscript fragments kept in public collections, we are exploring the first centuries of book and scribal culture in Norway.
+Through analysis of a selection of the thousands of manuscript fragments kept in public collections, this project explored the first centuries of book and scribal culture in Norway.
 The project ended in May 2017, but the research continues.

-The focus is primarily on three aspects of Norwegian book culture:
+The focus of the project was primarily on three aspects of Norwegian book culture:

 • The impact of regions and centres in Western Europe, with an emphasis on England (primarily the south-east, including London) and France (primarily the north-west, including Paris)